soriPhoono/wwb/CONTRIBUTING.md

 2. Create a branch in your fork
 3. Commit some changes to your branch
 4. Push your changes to your branch
-5. Open a pull request
+5. Open a pull/merge request

 ## Conduct
-Please be courteous, and respectful in your comments, code reviews, and pull requests.
+Please be courteous, and respectful in your comments, code reviews, and pull/merge requests.